Skip to main content

 Group members uses the Behavioural Science Laboratory for the collection of behavioural data, including eye-tracking research and video-based studies of interactive problem-solving.

 The group has also a long history of working on vaccination hesitancy in partnership international stakeholders from academia, practitioners, public institutes, and the industry (Sanofi Pasteur).

-Professor Gaëlle Vallée-Tourangeau sits on the Executive Board of the European Association for Decision-Making as President-elect and on the Organisation Committee of 28th Biennial Subjective Probability, Utility, and Decision-Making conference to be hosted online by Warwick Business School and the Department of Psychology in August 2021.
+Professor Gaëlle Vallée-Tourangeau sits on the Executive Board of the European Association for Decision-Making as President-elect and on the Organisation Committee of the 28th Biennial Subjective Probability, Utility, and Decision-Making Conference, to be hosted online by Warwick Business School and the Department of Psychology in August 2021.